prepor/component/README.md

     (GET "/connections" [] (format "Connection status: %s" (:connection db)))))
 ```

-Matcher can be defined for individual handler, routes or as dependency for entire system.
+A matcher can be defined (either) for an individual handler, routes or as a dependency for the entire system.

 ```clojure
 (def system (-> (component/system-map